JarKanni/nascar_analysis/README.md

 # Nascar Analysis

-Using public APIs and Python (Pandas, Matplotlib, requests)
+Using public APIs and Python (Pandas, Plotly, requests)

 ---